Pour Over Brew Guide

 Rinsing the filter

-Rinse the filter with hot water to remove any papery taste and preheat the brewer.
+Rinse the filter with hot water to remove any papery taste and preheat the brew carafe.

 Pour out the rinse water.